joelinfo19/angular-electron-tutorias/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## Build Angular in Electron

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
-First Run `ng build --base-href "./"` to build the project for electron.
+* First Run `ng build --base-href "./"` to build the project for electron.
-Run `npm run electron-start` to build in electron environment
+* Run `npm run electron-start` to build in electron environment

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).